HansenChristoffer/GoAddons/README.md

 2. **Docker containers**:

 Make sure you have Docker/Docker-engine and Docker-compose installed on your system.
+You will need to edit the docker-compose.yml file to fit your system.
+The "kaasufouji-extract-volume" device path needs to be your systems path to your addons directory.
+Finally, change any [YOUR_HOST_NAME_HERE] to your actual user's name.

 Now, run the following command:

 ```bash
 docker-compose up -d